Musa (genus): Description

-Systematics and taxonomy
+Bananas have a green skin when unripe.
+While plantains remain green all the way, many varieties change their skin to a yellow, orange or reddish colour as they ripen.

+Taxonomy

 History

+Pliny the Elder used the name ariena for the fruit of a tree found in India.
+It has been speculated that this might have been the banana, although Pliny says that a single fruit was sufficient to satisfy four persons.

-The genus Musa was first named by Carl Linnaeus in 1753.
-The name is a Latinization of the Arabic name for the fruit, mauz (موز).
-Mauz meaning Musa is discussed in the 11th-century Arabic encyclopedia The Canon of Medicine, which was translated to Latin in medieval times and well known in Europe.
+During the late Middle Ages, international trade brought bananas to Europe, which created the need for a name.
+In the 11th century, Medieval Latin innovated a term musa: this was most likely the latinization of the Arabic name for the fruit, mauz (موز).
+Thus, the 11th-century Arabic encyclopedia The Canon of Medicine, which was translated to Latin in medieval times and well known in Europe, shows a correspondence between Arabic mauz and Latin musa.
 Muz is also the Turkish, Persian, and Somali name for the fruit.
-Some sources assert that Musa is named for Antonius Musa, physician to the Emperor Augustus.

 According to linguist Mark Donohue and archaeologist Tim Denham, the ultimate origin of the Latinized form musa is in the Trans–New Guinea languages, where certain cultivars of bananas are known under a form *muku.
 From there, the term was borrowed into the Austronesian languages of the area, and migrated across Asia, via the Dravidian languages of India, into Persian, Greek, and Arabic as a Wanderwort: